molssi-seamm/molssi-seamm.github.io/docs/index.rst

 	 To the User Guide

+   .. grid-item-card:: Developer Guide
+      :margin: 0 3 0 0

+      Guide for developers interested in working with SEAMM

+      .. button-link:: ./developer_guide/index.html
+	 :color: primary
+	 :expand:

+	 To the Developer Guide

 You can visit our YouTube channel for tutorials and videos, check our Github repository for the latest software updates and join our Slack channel for sharing software issues and